 Not necessarily.
-If you have been late less than three times in the past year, and the payments were no more than 30 days late, you probably have a reasonable chance at getting a home loan at a competitive interest rate.
-If the late-pays were 60+ days late and cannot be explained, you may have to settle for a higher interest rate.
+If you have been late less than three times in the past year, and the payments were no more than 30 days late, you probably have a reasonable chance of getting a home loan at a competitive interest rate.
+If the late payments were 60+ days late and cannot be explained, you may have to settle for a higher interest rate.
 Contact us for further information.

 When Should I Apply For My Loan?

 Today!
 Then you can get pre-qualified which means you’ll know what is available to you before going shopping for your new home.
 This will also allow you to know the mortgage you can afford in advance.
 Just fill out our Online Pre-Qualification Form!

 By pre-qualifying, you know what price range is in your budget for a home mortgage.
 This ultimately puts you ahead of the game!
 Start by filling out our Online Pre-Qualification Form today!

 What Is Private Mortgage Insurance (PMI)?